-Founded on a strong historical tradition within the Conservatoire, the string department provides an ambitious and inspiring environment for young, motivated violinists, violists, cellists, and double-bass players and also hosts the only Postgraduate Suzuki in Europe.
+Founded on a strong historical tradition within the Conservatoire, the String trajectory (of the specialization Instrument / vocal studies) provides an ambitious and inspiring environment for young, motivated violinists, violists, cellists, and double-bass players and also hosts the only Postgraduate Suzuki in Europe.

 The excellent, dynamic, and experienced teaching staff represent the major string traditions both within Belgium and internationally.
 Students receive intensive coaching in developing technical proficiency within diverse specialisations and styles, and the development of expressive individuality, an inherent artistic vision and a thorough mastery of the instrument are the central focus points.
 Solo playing skills are developed in tandem with flexibility, the ability to work in a team, discipline and a results-driven approach, all with an active link to performance practice and the profession.